Search

 What next for Agenda for Change pay?

-This theme continued into 2023, where some unions rejected the 5% pay increase despite the majority accepting it.
-Most recently, in 2024, a change in government has brought further unexpected change, when a more generous 5.5% pay rise was confirmed despite most experts predicting a rise of 2-3%.
+In 2024, a change in government brought unexpected change, when a more generous 5.5% pay rise was confirmed despite most experts predicting a rise of 2-3%.